AndreWozniack/AndreWozniack/README.md

 ---
 This profile contains everything from university work to different personal projects and major projects I've been part of.

-If you have any questions or suggestions, just contact me.
+If you have any questions or suggestions, just contact me:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-André%20Wozniack-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andre-wozniack/)